ibm-messaging/mq-metric-samples/cmd/mq_prometheus/README.md

 limited information from a z/OS queue manager.
 There is nothing special needed to configure it, beyond the client connectivity that allows an application to connect to the z/OS system.

-The `-ibmmq.qStatus` parameter must be set to `true` to use the DIS QSTATUS command
+The `-ibmmq.useStatus` parameter must be set to `true` to use the DIS QSTATUS command.

+There is also support for using the RESET QSTATS command on z/OS.
+This needs to be explicitly enabled by setting the `-ibmmq.resetQStats` flag to true.
+While this option allows tracking of the number of messages put/got to a queue (which is otherwise unavailable from z/OS queue manager status queries), it should not be used if there are any other active monitoring solutions that are already using that command.
+Only one monitor program can reliably use RESET QSTATS on a particular queue manager, to avoid the information being split between them.

 ### Channel Metrics on z/OS
 On z/OS, there is no guaranteed way to distinguish between multiple instances of the